 I then started to research aftermarket units.
 There are literally hundreds of OBDII code readers on the market starting at less than $100 for a cheapy unit from the local parts store.
 I was looking for more than a basic unit, I wanted one that had a bright, large color screen (my eyes are getting older), and that knew as many manufacturers custom codes as possible.
 Even though this wouldn’t matter much for my Aston Martin, I wanted to use the reader on my other family members cars as well (BMW Mini, Acura, VW).
 My search lead me to the Autel MaxiDiag Elite MD802.
 Autel makes many different models.
 This is a fairly full featured unit, well reviewed, and even can be ‘software updated’ to learn new codes as each new model year comes along.
 Comes in a nice case, very professional unit.
 I found it for about $220 on Amazon.

 [Updated Dec 17, 2017]

 The Autel MaxiDiag Elite MD802 is being replaced with the Autel MaxiDiag MD808 Pro.
 Available for about $279 USD on Amazon.com, the MD808 is the newer/better model.
 A significant upgrade is that it now includes a lifetime of free updates so it will always have the latest codes for the newest models.
-Its still DOES NOT support Aston Martin models directly.
+As far as I am aware it still DOES NOT support Aston Martin models directly.
 But we have a better option to choose from now.

 The Foxwell NT510 is a new OBDII reader that is very similar to the Autel, but INCLUDES Aston Martin specific codes and can even reset the Service Required light.
 It also includes lifetime free updates and is available for just $149!
 This is now my recommendation for an OBDII reader for your Aston Martin and you can read my full review of the Foxwell NT510 here.